Frequently Asked Questions

 What's your approach?

 You are the expert in your life.
 This understanding is the foundation for everything in our work with one another and any skill, tool, or approach I have rests upon that.
-Although I draw upon a number of theoretical orientations depending on the client and the challenge, my primary approaches are Motivational Interviewing and Acceptance and Commitment Therapy.
-I will always try to place your challenges in a larger context (social, political, familial, etc) and we will explore them through multiple lenses.
+Although I draw upon a number of theoretical orientations depending on the client and the challenge, my primary approaches are Motivational Interviewing (MI) and Acceptance and Commitment Therapy (ACT).
+MI is values-based and focused on resolving conflicting feelings most of us have about making any changes in our lives.
+ACT is also values-based and as the acronym implies is a very active approach.
+I will ask you at times to try new skills that will bring will bring you outside of your comfort zone.
+I will also try to place your challenges in a larger context (social, political, familial, etc) and we will explore them through multiple lenses.

 Some of the values I hold in my work (and life) are: